nerzh/everscale-client-ruby/README.md

     # **What Proofs are**Simply, proof is a list of signatures of validators', which have signed this particular master-block.
     # The very first validator set's public keys are included in the zero-state.
 Whe know a root hashof the zero-state, because it is stored in the network configuration file, it is our authorityroot.
 For proving zero-state it is enough to calculate and compare its root hash.
     # In each new validator cycle the validator set is changed.
 The new one is stored in a key-block,which is signed by the validator set, which we already trust, the next validator set will bestored to the new key-block and signed by the current validator set, and so on.
     # In order to prove any block in the master-chain we need to check, that it has been signed bya trusted validator set.
 So we need to check all key-blocks' proofs, started from the zero-stateand until the block, which we want to prove.
 But it can take a lot of time and traffic todownload and prove all key-blocks on a client.
-For solving this, special trusted blocks are usedin TON-SDK.
+For solving this, special trusted blocks are usedin Ever-SDK.
     # The trusted block is the authority root, as well, as the zero-state.
 Each trusted block is the`id` (e.g. `root_hash`) of the already proven key-block.
 There can be plenty of trustedblocks, so there can be a lot of authority roots.
 The hashes of trusted blocks for MainNetand DevNet are hardcoded in SDK in a separated binary file (trusted_key_blocks.bin) and isbeing updated for each release by using `update_trusted_blocks` utility.
     # See [update_trusted_blocks](../../../tools/update_trusted_blocks) directory for more info.
     # In future SDK releases, one will also be able to provide their hashes of trusted blocks forother networks, besides for MainNet and DevNet.